Ramprasad-Group/Sublimation_enthalpy_model/README.md

 # Sublimation enthalpy predictor [![Colab link](https://colab.research.google.com/assets/colab-badge.svg)][1]
 A Colab notebook is available for predicting the sublimation enthalpy of small-molecules using the models developed in the [article](XXX).

+The DFT computed dataset can be accessed at our repository https://khazana.gatech.edu.

 ## Contributors
 * Yifan Liu
 * Harikrishna Sahu